Regular colouring defect of a cubic graph and the conjectures of Fan-Raspaud and Fulkerson: Regular colouring defect of a cubic graph

 {}Every $3$-edge-colouring of a cubic graph $G$ determines three pairwise disjoint perfect matchings, the colour classes.
 Any collection $\mathcal{M}=\{M_1, M_2,\penalty0 M_3\}$ of three perfect matchings of $G$ can therefore be regarded as a generalisation of a $3$-edge-colouring.
 We call such a collection a \emph{$3$-array} of perfect matchings of $G$.
 An edge of $G$ that belongs to at least one of the perfect matchings from $\mathcal{M}$ is said to be \emph{covered}.
 An edge is \emph{uncovered}, \emph{simply covered}, \emph{doubly covered}, or \emph{triply covered} if it belongs, respectively, to zero, one, two, or three distinct members of~$\mathcal{M}$.

 If a cubic graph $G$ is $3$-edge-coloured, then all its edges are simply covered.
 If $G$ cannot be $3$-edge-coloured, then at least one edge remains uncovered under any $3$-array of perfect matchings.
-The minimum number of uncovered edges taken over all $3$-arays of $G$ is the \emph{colouring defect} (briefly, the \emph{defect}) of~$G$; it is denoted by $\df{G}$.
-Since $\df{G}=0$ if and only $G$ is $3$-edge-colourable, defect can measure to what extent a cubic graph differs from $3$-edge-colourable ones.
+The minimum number of uncovered edges taken over all $3$-arrays for $G$ is the \emph{colouring defect} (briefly, the \emph{defect}) of~$G$; it is denoted by $\df{G}$.
+Since $\df{G}=0$ if and only if $G$ is $3$-edge-colourable, colouring defect can measure to what extent cubic graphs differ from $3$-edge-colourable ones.

 Given an arbitrary $3$-array $\mathcal{M}=\{M_1, M_2, M_3\}$ of a cubic graph $G$ we define the \emph{core} of $\mathcal{M}$, denoted by $\core(\mathcal{M})$, to be the subgraph induced by the set of edges of $G$ that are not simply covered.
 A \emph{$k$-core} is a core with $k$ uncovered edges.
 A $k$-core, as well as the corresponding $3$-array, will be called \emph{optimal} if $k=\df{G}$.
 It may be worth mentioning that if $G$ is $3$-edge-colourable and $\mathcal{M}$ consists of three pairwise disjoint perfect matchings, then $\mathcal{M}$ is optimal and $\core(\mathcal{M})$ is empty.
+On the other hand, if $G$ has no perfect matching, then each edge of $G$ is uncovered for every $3$-array $\mathcal{M}$ of $G$, and hence $\core(\mathcal{M})=G$.
+In particular, the colouring defect of $G$ equals the number of edges.

 The following proposition, which extends Lemma~2.2 and Corollary~2.5 of \cite{S2}, lists the most fundamental properties of cores.